-We spent all morning strolling the quiet streets, admiring all the different design styles, and learning a bit about the area’s history.
-If your pup gets thirsty, there is a doggy water fountain in King William Park near the bandstand.
-On this particular day, the doggy fountain barely produced a trickle, so Buster tried the people fountain – Ty was too appalled to watch.
+We spent a sunny morning admiring all the different design styles, and learning a bit about the area’s history.
+If you or your pup gets thirsty, there is a doggy and human water fountain in King William Park near the bandstand.

-On the way, we wandered through La Vallita (The Little Village), which is one of the original settlements of San Antonio.
-Surrounded by a thick protective wall, the adobe houses have been restored and now contain shops, galleries, and small restaurants.
-The open plazas and narrow streets make it easy to imagine what living here might have been like for the pioneers.
+Between downtown and the King William District is La Vallita (The Little Village).
+This was one of the original settlements of San Antonio and is surrounded by a thick, protective wall.
+The adobe houses within have been restored and now contain shops, galleries, and small restaurants where pets are welcome to browse with you.
+The open plazas and narrow streets offer plenty of places to rest in the shade and think about what life might have been like for those early pioneers.

-Cathedrals don’t usually make appearances on Take Paws – because they’re rarely pet friendly – but the gorgeous piazza in front of San Fernando Cathedral deserves a mention.
-It’s the perfect place to settle in with a cup of coffe and do a little people watching.
-Or you could read the intriguing history of the oldest cathedral sanctuary in the U.S. as you rest in the shadow of its spires.
+Cathedrals don’t usually make appearances on our blog, because they’re rarely pet friendly.
+But the gorgeous piazza in front of San Fernando Cathedral deserves a mention.
+It’s the perfect place to settle with lunch or a cup of coffee and do a little people watching.
+Or you can read the intriguing history of the oldest cathedral sanctuary in the U.S. as you rest in the shadow of its spires.

-The 750-foot Tower of the Americas makes HemisFair Park a cinch to spot from anywhere in the city.
-The 92-acre park was created for the 1968 world’s fair, and I imagine the views from the tower’s observation deck and restaurant are spectacular.
-We enjoyed this green oasis in the middle of the city from the ground – admiring the tower’s underside and the fountain gardens around it’s base.
+A trip to dog friendly San Antonio wouldn’t be complete without a stop to admire the 750-foot Tower of the Americas in HemisFair Park.
+The tower makes this 92-acre park a cinch to spot from anywhere in the city.
+Created for the 1968 World’s Fair, the views from the tower’s observation deck and restaurant must be spectacular.
+But the tower’s not pet friendly.
+So, we enjoyed this green oasis in the city from the ground – admiring the tower’s underside and the fountain gardens around it’s base.

-Converted from an old bank, this hotel has all kinds of character.
-However, incorporating the old with the new often complicates the logistics and that is the source of our one and only complaint.
+Converted from an old bank, this hotel has a ton of character.
+However, incorporating the old with the new often complicates the logistics, and that is our only complaint.
 The new rooms (with the terraces) are located in an addition to the old building, which means the trip to your room involves one elevator ride, followed by a trek down a winding hallway, followed by another elevator ride.
-If your pooch has a weak bladder, you might be better off requesting accommodations in the original part of the hotel.
+If your pooch has a weak bladder, request a room in the original part of the hotel.

-Now that we’ve taken a peek at some of the other sites in San Antonio, I think I’m ready to head back to the River Walk.
-That shot looking south from the Pioneer Flour Mills has me interested in getting away from the hustle and bustle of downtown and experiencing some of the quiet stretches and neighborhoods along the path.
+After seeing more of dog friendly San Antonio, I’m ready to head back to the River Walk.
+That shot looking south from the Pioneer Flour Mills has me intrigued.
+Getting away from the hustle and bustle of downtown and experiencing some of the quieter stretches sounds appealing.
 I’d also like to get out to Brackenridge Park – it looks like it might be similar to Forest Park in St. Louis, which we loved.

-If you know of a pet friendly place in the area that we missed, please leave your tips below so other pet travelers can find it!
+If you know of a pet friendly place in the area that we missed, please leave your tips below.
+That will help other pet travelers find it!